 It will have sensors built into the system that recognise when the rider is pushing on the pedals and provide power from the motor in proportion to this, so the bike doesn’t run away with you or power you along without pedalling.

-By law, assistance from the motor must cut out at 15.5mph (25km/h) – that’s the same across the UK, EU and Australia (but, as we’ll come on to, this limit rises to 20mph in the USA).
+Electric bike laws state that assistance from the motor must cut out at 15.5mph (25km/h).
+That’s the same across the UK, EU and Australia (but, as we’ll come on to, this limit rises to 20mph in the USA).

 You can ride an ebike faster than this, but the motor will cut out and you’ll then be riding solely under your own steam.
 It’s perfectly possible to exceed 15.5mph when travelling downhill, while a fitter rider will be able to exceed this speed on the flat, particularly on a performance-oriented, drop-bar electric road bike.

 The motor’s power output has to be limited to a continuous output of 250 watts, too, although peak power may exceed this, which is why you see ebikes, particularly eMTBs, with quoted outputs significantly higher.

 Note that there’s a newer category of cargo-carrying ebikes that can be fitted with a more powerful motor, up to 1,000 watts.
 This L1e-A classification requires the rider to be licensed, and the bike needs to be registered and insured.
 Power output can be regulated by a throttle on L1e-A bikes.